 Three different charts are available to summarise the mapping step:

-GO Mapping Distribution: Shows the distribution of the amount of Gene Ontology candidate terms assigned to each sequence during the GO Mapping step.
+GO Mapping Distribution: This shows the distribution of the number of Gene Ontology candidate terms assigned to each sequence during the GO Mapping step.

-EC Distribution for Sequences (figure 6): This chart shows the distribution of GO evidence codes for the functional terms obtained during the mapping step.
+EC Distribution for Sequences: This chart shows the distribution of GO evidence codes for the functional terms obtained during the mapping step.
 It gives an idea about how many annotations derive from automatic/computational annotations or manually curated ones.

 Export Mapping Results

-A tab separator text file can be exported with the corresponding mapping results (File > Export > Export Mapping Results).
+A tab separator text file can be exported with the corresponding mapping results (Side Panel > Export > Export Mapping Results).